Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Entangling Measurements Protocol

 \subsection{Qubit Control with Entangling Measurements}

 The entangling measurement described can be used along with intra-qubit exchange-interaction to implement an alternative non-cluster state approach to MBQC.
-In this regime it can be assumed that phase gates of the form\cite{li2012controllable}

-where the qubit with internal exchange-interaction $J$ is evolved for a period of time $\tau$.
-The final tool needed for single and two qubit control is access to an ancila qubit initialized in the $\ket{+}=\ket{\uparrow\downarrow}$ state for each logical qubit (polynomial increase in physical qubits) and the ability to measure each qubit in the singlet-triplet basis.
+In this regime, as shown in ~(\ref{eq:Heff_nograb}), again assuming the inter qubit exchange $J_{23}=0$, the intra-qubit exchange terms $J_{12(34)}$ allow for phase control in the qubit subspace.
+The final tool needed for single and two qubit control is access to an ancilla qubit initialized in the $\ket{+}=\ket{\uparrow\downarrow}$ state for each logical qubit (polynomial increase in physical qubits) and the ability to measure each qubit in the singlet-triplet basis.

-With these tools, single qubit unitaries can be produced as follows.
+With these tools, a complete set of single qubit unitaries can be produced as follows.
 Suppose initially there are two qubits, the first initialized to some arbitrary state $\ket{\psi}$ and the second in the $\ket{+}$ state.
 Then both qubits experience an exchange phase gate imparting phases $\phi_1$ and $\phi_2$ to the respective qubits, before which an entangling measurement is performed on the qubits and after which another set of phase gates $\phi_3$ and $\phi_4$ are performed before the second qubit is measured with outcome $s$.
 This results in the following unitary acting on the input state in the first qubit